-The University of Toronto is committed to providing all students with access to a globally relevant education through a variety of pathways, including through multiple types of learning abroad opportunities, through research exchanges, through the Global Citizens and Global Scholars initiatives, and through Global Classrooms.
+The University of Toronto is committed to providing all students with access to a globally relevant education through a variety of pathways, including multiple types of learning abroad opportunities, research exchanges, and through Global Classrooms.

-Global Classrooms (GC) offer an accessible way to internationalize teaching and learning experiences by combining global and cross-cultural collaborations with technology, enabling faculty and instructors to work closely with peers abroad.
+Global Classrooms (GC) offer an accessible way to internationalize teaching and learning experiences using online tools to enable global and cross-cultural collaborations, so that faculty and instructors to work closely with peers abroad, and connect classrooms in different parts of the world for co-teaching.
 GCs benefit students and organizations in participating regions by offering a cost-effective complement to student mobility, as well as creating pathways to international exchange and study abroad.

-The Global Classrooms Initiative welcomes partnerships with institutions and organizations that support students underrepresented in global learning, including but not limited to Black, Indigenous, persons of colour, low-income and students with disabilities.
+The Global Classrooms Initiative welcomes partnerships with colleagues, institutions and organizations that support students underrepresented in global learning, including but not limited to Black, Indigenous, persons of colour, low-income students and students with disabilities.

-This funding competition will support costs identified by faculty in all three types of engagements.
+This funding competition will support costs identified by faculty in all three types of engagement in the classroom.

-Global classrooms funded through this competition must take place in the fall term of 2022 and/or the winter or summer terms of 2023.
+Global classrooms funded through this competition must take place in the summer term of 2023, or fall term of 2023 and/or the winter term of 2024.
 Applications may be for more than one term.

 Sessional Lecturers are eligible to apply if their department chair, in the department in which the course is being taught, indicates their support by signing off on the application.

-Applicants are encouraged to work with local campus teams in developing their proposals.
+Applicants are encouraged to work with local campus teams in developing their proposal.
 These teams can also help address questions about/connect applicants with IT, teaching support or other resources as needed.
-To discuss your application in advance, please contact firstname.lastname@example.org for St. George; email@example.com for UTM; and Alyssa.firstname.lastname@example.org; and for UTSC.
-Your query will be directed to the appropriate person.
-View the proposal form.
+To discuss your application in advance, please contact

 Applicants are encouraged to build on pre-existing international partnerships as well as engage new community and academic partners as appropriate.

-Please note, if you are applying for funding for a 2022 summer class, you may submit your application at any time before the deadline, and we will endeavour to review and respond within a week.
+Please note, if you are applying for funding for a 2023 summer class, you are encouraged to submit your application at any time before the deadline, and we will endeavour to review and respond within a week.